THE AFFILIATE MARKETING PRIMER

 • The search engines reportedly don't like totally automatic redirection pages - i.e., where the timing is set to zero seconds... unscrupulous people used them to scam searchers who thought they were going to one site but were willy-nilly being diverted to another.
 If you mask your links with an HTML "auto-refresh" page (the easiest way), you must set the delay for at least one second.
 And hope that the search engines won't take a dislike to that!

 So, you'll likely want to do some considering about what your future plans might look like before deciding on whether or not to mask your affiliate links.
-(Certainly for now, there's no need to do so - that gives you time. :^) Many webmasters do choose to use redirect links just so as to prevent link theft (especially for ClickBank links) - and some feel that this can definitely be financially rewarding (i.e., particularly if they promote many ClickBank products).
-Others won't want to be bothered with the rigamarole.
+(Certainly for now, there's no need to do so - that gives you time. :^) Many webmasters do choose to use redirect links just so as to prevent link theft (though this is far less of an issue than it used to be) - and some feel that this can definitely be financially rewarding (e.g., internet marketers marketing to other internet marketers).
+Others won't want to be bothered with the rigamarole!

 If you're the kind of person who is interested in pursuing that kind of detail in order to maximize your affiliate success, this next section may be for you as well...